ppwwyyxx/OpenPano/README.md

 ### Options:

 Three modes are available (set/unset the options in ``config.cfg``):
 + __cylinder__ mode.
-When the following conditions meet, this mode usually yields better results:
+When the following conditions satisfied, this mode usually yields better results:
 	+ Images are taken with almost-pure single-direction rotation. (as common panoramas)
 	+ Images are given in the left-to-right order.
 (I might fix this in the future)
 	+ Images are taken with the same camera, and a good ``FOCAL_LENGTH`` is set.